NatnaelAbreham/calculator/README.md

 # simplecalculator
-This calculator is  builted using java and it include many features like swing,awt,predefined method for processing string and how event are handle in java the program divided into methods getEquation() this get the input and break into character array,check for closing bracket when it get closing bracket ,it call a bracket method and call themself's recursively until a single number left
+ This calculator was built using java programming language.
+This code shows  how to use Java API like swing, awt and  predefined methods.
+additionally
+how event are handled in java.
+how to process string.
+how to accept user input.
+how to detect and handle invalid user input  in java.
+This code break's into a number of methods:.
+getEquation method  break's the input into character array and  pass value to bracket method and call recursively until a single value left, then the bracket method calculate and return back to the calling method.